Overview

 By default, the Date Range facet’s date picker fields are disabled for manual date input, and users need to use the calendar to pick the date(s).

-There are some scenarios in which manual date input would be a better or more friendly solution.
+There are scenarios in which manual date input is a more user-friendly or accessible solution.
 For example, if an archive of content goes back many years and the calendar UI is too clumsy to navigate back all those years.

 How to use custom PHP code?